PandaGab/christian-server-setup/README.md

 `alias doc='nvidia-docker run -it --rm --user $(id -u) --shm-size=10g -v /home-local/galec39.nobkp/path/to/code/:/workspace/code/ -v /home-local2/galec39/path/to/data/:/workspace/data -v /home-local2/galec39/path/to/results:/workspace/results/ -w /workspace/code/'`

-With this alias, i can juste do `NV_GPU=0 doc --name container-name image-name` and I start a container.
+With this alias, i can juste do `NV_GPU=0 doc --name container-name image-name` to start container.

 The dockerfile above is the one I am using for tensorboard only.
 To run it, I made a function in my `~/.bashrc` file: